Epicureanism: Ethics

-Epicureanism bases its ethics on a hedonistic set of values, seeing pleasure as the chief good in life.
-Hence, Epicurus advocated living in such a way as to derive the greatest amount of pleasure possible during one's lifetime, yet doing so moderately in order to avoid the suffering incurred by overindulgence in such pleasure.
-Epicurus actively recommended against passionate love and believed it best to avoid marriage altogether.
-He viewed recreational sex as a natural, but not necessary, desire that should be generally avoided.
+Epicureanism bases its ethics on a hedonistic set of values, seeing pleasure as the chief good in life and pain as the chief evil.
+Unlike other schools which considered virtue the supreme good such as Stoicism, he considered the virtues to be an instrumental but essential good to living a pleasant life, all stemming from practical wisdom on how to live pleasantly.
+Hence, Epicurus advocated living in such a way as to derive the greatest amount of pleasure possible during one's lifetime, yet doing so moderately in order to avoid the suffering incurred by indulgence in pleasures that could cause pain.
+Along with moderation of one's desires and the virtues, he also considered the acquisition of friendship to be central to this goal of living pleasantly, considering it the greatest means to secure happiness.
+He also considered the study of the natural world necessary to dispel fears about mythology.
+The Epicurean views on marriage and having children are disputed with some considering them strongly against marriage and child-rearing unless circumstances forced one to and others thinking he only warned against imprudent marriage and child-rearing when circumstances made it unwise.
+Additionally, they viewed recreational sex as a natural, but not necessary, desire that never benefited a man, since it didn't relieve any pain, and one must be content with it not harming him.
 Since the political life could give rise to desires that could disturb virtue and one's peace of mind, such as a lust for power or a desire for fame, participation in politics was discouraged.
 Further, Epicurus sought to eliminate the fear of the gods and of death, seeing those two fears as chief causes of strife in life.

 Pleasure

 When we say ... that pleasure is the end and aim, we do not mean the pleasures of the prodigal or the pleasures of sensuality, as we are understood to do by some through ignorance, prejudice or wilful misrepresentation.
 By pleasure we mean the absence of pain in the body and of trouble in the soul.
 It is not by an unbroken succession of drinking bouts and of revelry, not by sexual lust, nor the enjoyment of fish and other delicacies of a luxurious table, which produce a pleasant life; it is sober reasoning, searching out the grounds of every choice and avoidance, and banishing those beliefs through which the greatest tumults take possession of the soul.